-It’s also important to include logistical information about how the rent payments must be submitted.
-For instance, our sample rent increase letter says, “the monthly rent will be increased to $__ per month, payable in advance on/or before the 1st of each month during your tenancy.”
-If you also have requirements about tenants paying via check, cash, card, or an online system, include it in the letter.
+Consider adding a phrase or paragraph expressing gratitude for the tenant’s cooperation and offering a point of contact for inquiries.
+Include logistical information on how to submit rent payments if the process is changing, as well as the amount and due date (e.g., “the monthly rent will be increased to $__ per month, payable in advance on/or before the 1st of each month during your tenancy”).
+If specific payment methods are required, such as check, cash, card, or an online system, include them in the letter.

-Depending on the system you currently have in place, the rent increase may require tenants to make changes with their bank.
+Depending on your rent collection system in place, the rent increase may require tenants to make changes with their bank.
 In this case, it’s important to be clear about the expectations so they can take the necessary steps.

 5. Closing Line & Signature

-The final line of the letter should be short, professional, and friendly.
-Keep it simple and use a phrase like, “Sincerely,” “Thank You,” or “All the best.”
-Below the closing line, add your name, a space for your signature, and your title (i.e., “landlord” or “property manager”) to make it a proper formal letter.
+The final line of the rental increase letter should be short, professional, and friendly.
+Keep it simple and use a phrase like “Sincerely,” “Thank You,” or “All the best.”
+Below the closing line, add your name, a space for your signature, and your title (e.g., “landlord” or “property manager”) to make it a proper formal letter.

 6. Tenant Rent Increase Decision

-At the bottom of your letter, include a tear-off section for the tenant to sign and return to you.
+At the bottom of your rent letter for the tenant, include a tear-off section for the tenant to sign and return to you.
 It should have a space for them to write the date and multiple options for their response.
 For example, if they agree to the rent increase, you can include the next steps, like, “I agree to this rent increase.
 Please send me a new lease to sign.”

 On the other hand, if they disagree with the rent increase, you can provide options for them to check.
 In most cases, refusing the rent increase will force them to leave the property, so you can include the necessary information for this choice.

-Some landlords ask for a response from tenants in a different way, like through email or phone.
+Some landlords ask for a response from tenants differently, like through email or phone.
 However, these methods tend to have more obstacles, like delivery issues and miscommunication.
-Including a physical section on your letter removes potential barriers and provides documentation that proves the tenant received the rent increase letter, acknowledged their options, and agreed to the next steps.
+Including a physical section on the letter removes potential barriers and provides documentation that proves the tenant received the landlord’s increase rent letter, acknowledged their options, and agreed to the next steps.

 Reasons to Send a Rent Increase Letter

-Some states have rent control regulations that limit how much a landlord can increase the price of rent.
-For instance, in California, annual rent increases are limited to 5% plus a maximum cost-of-living adjustment of 5% (maximum increase of 10%).
-However, there are no regulations about setting the original price of rent for new tenants, so it’s especially important to learn how much to charge for rent from the beginning of your landlord career.
+Rent control regulations exist in some states to limit how much landlords can increase their rental prices.
+In California, for example, annual rent increases cannot exceed 5% plus a maximum cost-of-living adjustment of 5% (maximum increase of 10%).
+However, no regulations exist to set the original rental price for new tenants.
+As a landlord, you must learn how much to charge for rent from the beginning of your investment journey.